GulfemmAlbayrak/News-App/README.md

 - Data Persistence: Users can save stories to their device using Core Data.
 - See More: The detail page includes a "See More" button that opens the corresponding article in the user's default web browser using SafariService.
 - Horizontal Scroll Support: To enable a smooth horizontal scrolling experience in the app, UIScrollView is utilized.
 This allows users to easily navigate through news articles by swiping horizontally.
-- Additionally, for modular code organization, the project includes separate modules like NewsAPI, which contains service and model files for interacting with the New York Times API. :white_check_mark:
+:white_check_mark: Additionally, for modular code organization, the project includes separate modules like NewsAPI, which contains service and model files for interacting with the New York Times API.

 ## Dependencies
 - Alamofire: A networking library used for making API requests.